Sama-Bajau: Oral traditions

 Most of the various oral traditions and tarsila (royal genealogies) among the Sama-Bajau have a common theme which claims that they were originally a land-dwelling people who were the subjects of a king who had a daughter.
 After she is lost by either being swept away to the sea (by a storm or a flood) or being taken captive by a neighbouring kingdom, they were then supposedly ordered to find her.
 After failing to do so they decided to remain nomadic for fear of facing the wrath of the king.

 One such version widely told among the Sama-Bajau of Borneo claims that they descended from Johorean royal guards who were escorting a princess named Dayang Ayesha for marriage to a ruler in Sulu.
 However, the Sultan of Brunei (allegedly Muhammad Shah of Brunei) also fell in love with the princess.
 On the way to Sulu, they were attacked by Bruneians in the high seas.
 The princess was taken captive and married to the Sultan of Brunei instead.
 The escorts, having lost the princess, elected to settle in Borneo and Sulu rather than return to Johor.
-This legend is popular among Sabah Sama-Bajau as it legitimizes their claim to "Malay-ness" and strengthens their ties to Islam, which puts them in a favorable position in the Bumiputera laws of Malaysia (similar to the usage of the name "Bajau" instead of "Sama").
+This legend is popular among Sabah Sama-Bajau as it legitimises their claim to "Malay-ness" and strengthens their ties to Islam, which puts them in a favourable position in the Bumiputera laws of Malaysia (similar to the usage of the name "Bajau" instead of "Sama").